-StatusNet911 is a powerful solution connecting hospital, dispatch and first responders with real-time situational data.
+StatusNet911 is a cloud-based solution connecting hospital, dispatch and first responders with real-time situational data.
 It is an easy-to-use system that provides local, regional and state views of resource availability, triage status, and system outages in order to support real-time response to multi/mass-casualty incidents (MCIs) and routine incidents.
 Health Systems benefit by receiving EMS incident information in real-time to more effectively manage resources system-wide and interface with community first responders and transport agencies.

 Features & Benefits